hyvor/reader/README.md

-## Hosting
+Hyvor Reader is a self-hosted RSS reader.
+The hosted version is available at [reader.hyvor.com](https://reader.hyvor.com).

 ## Authentication

 Hyvor Reader does not have a built-in authentication system.
 Instead, it uses an OpenID Connect (OIDC) provider to authenticate users.
 Our hosted version (reader.hyvor.com) uses hyvor.com login for this case.
-However, hyvor.com OIDC is not open for public use yet.
+However, hyvor.com OIDC is not open for public.
+So, you need to use your own OIDC provider for [hosting](#hosting) and [development](#development).

-Here are some OIDC providers you can use for development:
+Here are some OIDC providers you can use, if your organization does not already have one:

 * [Auth0](https://auth0.com) (free plan)
 * [Google Identity Platform](https://cloud.google.com/identity-platform) (free plan)